 Gécamines' role as joint venture partner to major corridor miners — including Glencore at Kamoto and Mutanda, CMOC at Tenke Fungurume, and Ivanhoe at Kamoa-Kakula — means that corporate ESG performance is intertwined with state governance quality.
 Companies cannot fully control ESG outcomes when their JV partner's governance is compromised.
 Our assessment recognises this interdependence while holding each party accountable for its specific responsibilities.

 Gécamines' governance failures have direct community implications.
 Revenue that should fund schools, hospitals, and roads instead disappears into opaque corporate structures.
 Mining communities that see wealth extracted from beneath their feet while public services deteriorate experience this governance failure as a daily reality.
-Our advocacy for Gécamines transparency is not abstract institutional reform — it is community protection through improved revenue accountability.
+Editorial analysis for Gécamines transparency is not abstract institutional reform — it is community protection through improved revenue accountability.

 Corridor Contribution Assessment